 - Discrimination in education or employment on the basis of sex, age, religion, race, or disability

-Our experienced attorneys at Margolis & Gallagher Law can assist you in holding those who have violated your basic rights accountable for their actions.
+Our experienced attorneys at Margolis & Cross Law can assist you in holding those who have violated your basic rights accountable for their actions.
 We have successfully represented numerous individuals in connection with civil rights violations by private employers, public universities, and government bodies.

 Contact us today for a professional consultation with an experienced civil rights lawyer at our Ann Arbor, Michigan office.
 Initial consultations are always free.